SEE WHY 4 MILLIONAIRES AGREE

 - Marcello Arrambide

-Founder of Day Trading Academy, co-founder of SpeedUpTrader, a funding company for aspiring day traders.
+Founder of Day Trading Academy.
 Follow him on LinkedIn

 “Many businesses come and go, but there’s one thing we’ll always need: land.
 There’s an inherent demand for real estate, whether the land produces a product like coffee or is home to an apartment or retail space; so, it will always be a good investment.
 No matter what kind of business you run, you need land.Investing in real estate allows you to protect yourself and your wealth.
 While the real estate market has gone up and down, it has never declined over time.
 Compare that to when Wall Street collapsed or currencies that aren’t backed by anything tangible.
 Over time, you will always get value from real estate that produces income — like a coffee farm, for example.
 Even better if you choose a property with inherent value, such as a location in Times Square.”